 What hearings are scheduled at the arraignment?

-What are the purposes of the Status Conferences?
+What are the purposes of the Initial Status Conferences?

-Sometimes, the case may resolve at this Initial Status Conference.
-If the case does not resolve at the Initial Status Conference, the Court will place the matter on a Scheduling Order.
+If the case has not resolved at the Informal Status Conference, the Court will place the matter on a litigation Scheduling Order.
 This Scheduling Order will set a Main Status Conference date, and otherwise set deadlines for the completion of discovery and the filing of any pretrial motions.
 See Tenn.
 R. Crim.
 P. 12(b)(2).

 If significant legal issues are present, the Court will schedule an evidentiary hearing to resolve those issues.
-However, if no significant legal issues are present, the Court will set the case for plea or for trial.
+However, if no significant legal issues are present, the Court will typically set a plea deadline for the case.